 Many small business owners go to a bank first when applying for a business loan.
 You should note that some banks will only consider providing a loan to a business which is using their banking services.

-Banks typically require in-depth paperwork in order to get a business loan as a business owner in Australia.
+Banks typically require in-depth paperwork in order to get a secured business loan as a business owner in Australia, whether for vehicle finance or commercial construction.
 First, they need information to help them determine whether or not you can afford the loan from their institution.
 In the case of most banks, this means they’ll need to see copies of your financial records for at least the past two years.
 This includes profit and loss reports, tax returns, and balance sheets.

 A bank will also typically require that you secure your loan with an asset – typically property or another high-valued item like a vehicle or an expensive machinery.
 That is called a collateral, and as long as the loan has not been repaid you may not sell this collateral to any third party.
 If you fail to pay back your loan, the bank will take possession of your collateral and sell it to repay the loan through the funds that will be received in the sale.

 They also can require a business plan, reports on your competitors, contracts you have with business suppliers, and profit and loss forecasting to determine whether you’ll be able to make future payments on your loan.